romeric/FEAPB/README.md

 *You should have received a copy of the GNU General Public License* *along with this program.
 If not, see <http://www.gnu.org/licenses/>.*

+### References
+Roman Poya, A. J. Gil and P. D. Ledger, A computational framework for the analysis of linear piezoelectric beams using hp-FEM, *Computers and Structures*, DOI: [10.1016/j.compstruc.2015.01.012](dx.doi.org/10.1016/j.compstruc.2015.01.012)